heavyrubberslave/fetlife-ios/README.md

 - View a list of your conversations
 - Read and respond to conversations
-- Receive a push notification when you receive a new message

 ### Requirements to run app on your iPhone